elizetavares/elizetavares.github.io/_pages/publications.md

 toc_sticky: true
 ---

-My research focuses on the development of the repertory or “stock” system of playing: both the ways in which it conditioned the early modern theatre industry and its continued presence in theatre promotion and television writing.
+My research focuses on the development of the repertory or 'stock' system of playing: both the ways in which it conditioned the early modern theatre industry and its continued presence in theatre promotion and television writing.
 Discrete projects on the performance of race, collaborative economies, and climate illustrate how the repertory system mitigated financial risk while engendering innovation in the theatre — capitalizing on how the constitutive processes of reception and appropriation shape (early) modern habits of mind.

 [Download CV](/assets/pdf/Tavares_CV.pdf){: .btn .btn--danger}